 Traveling to the Indonesia?
 Don’t leave home without getting travel insurance!
 You never know when something could go wrong and you’ll definitely want to be covered by insurance!
 Click HERE to get a quote!

-What to Expect at the Borobudur Temple in Indonesia
+The Entrance Fees at the Borobudur Temple in Indonesia

 The Foreigner fee to enter the temple is 350K IDR ($24.95 USD) per person or 630K IDR ($45 USD) if combined with a ticket to the Prambanan Temple.
 If you purchase the combo ticket you can buy it at either temple but you must visit them both within 48 hours.
 The ticket counters take cash or credit card.